mikewild-wcl/sk-graph-rag/README.md

 - add a unit test project and start with theory tests for simple chunking
 - make the chunking IAsyncEnumerable based
     - [link text](https://stackoverflow.com/questions/21136753/read-a-very-large-file-by-chunks-and-not-line-by-line/21137097#21137097)
-- add a service to the AppHost project that uses the chunking
+- add a service to the project that uses the chunking
-- add a service that takes the Neo4j driver directly and runs fixed queries based on user input
 - implement the repository pattern for Neo4j access
+    - See
 - Look at extracting and using UFO dataset
     - See chapter 5 of [sql_book](https://github.com/cathytanimura/sql_book)
     - [SQL book to R](https://iangow.github.io/sql_book/)